aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/textoverflow/_index.md

 ---
 title: SVGBuilderExtensions.TextOverflow
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions TextOverflow method.
 Sets the text-overflow attribute for an SVG element defining how overflowed content that is not displayed is signaled to the users
 type: docs
 weight: 2230
 url: /net/aspose.svg.builder/svgbuilderextensions/textoverflow/